-Reaching up, she grabbed his hair, pushing his head into the metal wall.
-The sound echoed throughout the bathroom as she did a second time, causing him to lose his grip.
+Reaching up, she grabbed his hair, pushing his head into the metal wall of the stall.
+The sound echoed throughout the bathroom as she did it a second time, causing him to lose his grip.

 Placing her hands on his chest, she shoved him away and stood, quickly bringing her foot down between his legs.
-He cried and placed his hands over himself, curling into a ball as she began kicking him in the side, tears finally running down her face as she did so.
+He cried out and placed his hands over himself, curling into a ball as she began kicking him in the side, tears rolling down her face as she did so.

 She heard the door open as his two friends ran out, shouting down the hall.
 At this point, though, she didn't care.
 She kept digging the front of her foot into him, not wanting to give him the chance to recover.

 A pair of hands wrapped around her upper arms as someone pulled her away.
-She began kicking out, trying to get away, until she saw who it was.
+She began kicking out and screaming, trying to get away until she saw who it was.

-Halting her assault, she allowed the man who ran the place to move her away, too terrified of what he would do if she kept fighting against him.
+Halting her assault, she allowed the man to move her away, too terrified of what he would do if she kept fighting him.

-Compared to her, Zareth was practically a giant.
-And his height wasn’t the only thing intimidating about him.
-His arms were probably the size of her head, if she had to guess, and his almost-black eyes held a coldness in them that she didn’t even see in the best assassin.
+Compared to her, Zareth was practically a giant, and his height wasn't the only intimidating thing about him.
+His arms were probably the size of her head if she had to guess, and his almost-black eye held a coldness in them she didn't even see in the best assassins.

-Perhaps that was why he was the one everyone answered to.
+Perhaps that was why everyone answered to him.

 She wanted to hide in one of the stalls and pretend nothing had happened.
-She hated what Draven had been trying to do, but she wasn’t sure if the punishment for her action would be worth it.
+She hated what Draven was trying to do, but she wasn't sure if the punishment for her actions would be worth it.
 It was a sad thought, really.

 Turning his attention to Draven, he raised a brow.
 It was hard to tell what he was thinking.
-He motioned towards him before looking at her.
-“You took him down on your own?”
+He motioned towards the boy before looking at her.
+"You took him down on your own?"

-Onyx nodded slowly, sneaking a quick look at Draven.
+Onyx nodded slowly, sneaking a glance at her foe.
 It was kind of pathetic.

-Zareth let out a small sound and made his way for the door.
-“Follow.”
+Zareth let out a small sound and made his way to the door.
+"Follow."

-She hesitated, taking one last look at her attacker and smirking a little before following the older man.
-Her stomach was turning, but she didn’t want to show him how scared she was.
+She hesitated, taking one last look at her attacker, before following the older man.
+Her stomach was turning, but she didn't want to show him how scared she was.